vk-cs/terraform-provider-vkcs/docs/resources/vkcs_compute_instance.md

 The `vendor_options` block supports:

 * `ignore_resize_confirmation` - (Optional) Boolean to control whether
     to ignore manual confirmation of the instance resizing.
-This can be helpful to work with some OpenStack clouds which automatically confirm resizing of instances after some timeout.

 * `detach_ports_before_destroy` - (Optional) Whether to try to detach all attached ports to the vm before destroying it to make sure the port state is correct